 - 1. Any employee or volunteer may report known or suspected child abuse or neglect, by telephone to the nearest office of the Department of Health and Social Services.
 This phoned report must be followed by a faxed or electronically submitted written report of harm. - 2.
-Any employee or volunteer who submits a report to DHSS of known or suspected child abuse or neglect must also submit the report via fax or electronically to Metlakatla Social Services per the Metlakatla Juvenile Code. - 3.
-If the report filed by the employee or volunteer to DHSS and Metlakatla Social Services involves known or suspected child sexual abuse the employee or volunteer must also submit the report to the Metlakatla Police Department. - If contact cannot reasonably be made with child protective services and immediate action is needed to protect the child, the employee shall make the report of abuse to a peace officer. - 5.
-In addition to reporting to child protective services, employees or volunteers may report harm from known or suspected child abuse or neglect to local law enforcement if the harm is believed to have been caused by a person not responsible for the child's welfare or if the employee or volunteer is unable to determine who caused the harm or whether the person believed to have caused the harm has responsibility for the child's welfare. - 6.
-School employees and volunteers are required to cooperate and collaborate with child welfare agencies and law enforcement to provide the pertinent information needed to protect the health and safety of children. - 7.
+If contact cannot reasonably be made with child protective services and immediate action is needed to protect the child, the employee or volunteer shall make the report to a peace officer. - 3.
+In addition to reporting to child protective services, employees or volunteers may report harm from known or suspected child abuse or neglect to local law enforcement if the harm is believed to have been caused by a person not responsible for the child's welfare or if the employee or volunteer is unable to determine who caused the harm or whether the person believed to have caused the harm has responsibility for the child's welfare. - 4.
+School employees and volunteers are required to cooperate and collaborate with child welfare agencies and law enforcement to provide the pertinent information needed to protect the health and safety of children. - 5.
 School district employees and volunteers should not contact suspects, nor should the victim be interviewed beyond the initial information disclosed.